-The Craftsman style house rose to prominence in the late 1800s when Gustav Stickley popularized the Arts & Craft movement in his magazine, The Craftsman.
+The Craftsman style house plan rose to prominence in the late 1800s when Gustav Stickley popularized the Arts & Craft movement in his magazine, The Craftsman.
 This architectural style, which also encompasses the Prairie and Bungalow house designs, remains popular today for its efficient living space and generous natural details.

 - Gabled or Hipped Roofs